Sale of Business: What Rights Do Employees Have?

 While such an impactful event is out of your hands, knowing your rights and available recourses can help alleviate some of the stress related to the unknown and help you protect yourself and prepare for the next chapter of your life.
 If your company was sold or is up for sale, speak to a Canadian employment lawyer to know your rights and entitlements as an employee during the sale of a business.

-Disclaimer: The information in this guide and everywhere else on this website is for general information only and is not intended to provide legal advice of any kind.
-No lawyer-client relationship is created by accessing or otherwise using Ertl Lawyers’ website or by communicating with a lawyer or staff member.
-If you need legal advice, contact one of the leading disability lawyers in Toronto at Ertl Lawyers.
+Disclaimer: The information in this article and everywhere else on this website is for general information only and is not intended to provide legal advice.
+No lawyer-client relationship is created by accessing or otherwise using Ertl Lawyers’ website or communicating with a lawyer or a staff member.
+If you need legal advice, contact Ertl Lawyers.
 We’re more than happy to speak with you.

 What Happens to the Employees When a Company is Sold in Canada?